MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 add_under_wrapper_unless_equal(Wrapper(3), 3); // returns Wrapper(3)
 ```

-Patterns can be nested, and patterns can be or'd with other patterns.
+Patterns can be nested, and patterns can be combined used the or operator `|` which will succeed if either
+pattern matches.
 The `..` pattern is a special
 pattern that matches any number of fields in a struct or enum variant, but it can only occur within
 a constructor pattern, similarly the `mut` pattern can only be used within constructor patterns --
 this is used to specify that we want to use the variable mutably on the right-hand-side of the match
 arm.

-Patterns are not expressions, but they are nevertheless typed just like expressions.
+Patterns are not expressions, but they are nevertheless typed.
 This means that
 the type of a pattern must match the type of the value it matches.
 For example, the pattern `1` has
 type `u64`, the pattern `MyEnum::Variant(1, true)` has type `MyEnum`, and the pattern
 `MyStruct { x, y }` has type `MyStruct`.
 If you try to match on an expression which differs from the